California lawsuit against Chinese tech giant raises a thorny question: Can the plaintiffs remain anonymous?

 The plaintiffs are a mix of U.S. and Chinese citizens residing in California, who filed the suit anonymously because they fear Chinese authorities will seek to punish them or their family members in China, according to their lawyer, Times Wang of North River Law in D.C.
 If Tencent learns their identities, Chinese authorities could easily pressure the company to turn over the information, Wang said in an interview.

-Lawyers for Tencent at Gibson, Dunn & Crutcher LLP in San Francisco dispute this, arguing that they can’t prepare a defense without knowing who is suing the company.
+Lawyers for Tencent at Gibson, Dunn & Crutcher LLP in San Francisco dispute this, and argue that they can’t prepare a defense without knowing who is suing the company.

 The case, and the clash over anonymity, are forcing the U.S. legal system to try to decipher China’s often opaque economy, where the ruling Communist Party has strong sway over corporate entities.

-Signs of that power have been mounting of late, from the regulatory assault on tech entrepreneur Jack Ma to bring his empire under more state control, to the Communist Party’s push to establish more party cells within companies.
+Signs of that power have been mounting of late, from the regulatory assault on tech entrepreneur Jack Ma to bring his empire under more state control to the Communist Party’s push to establish more party cells within companies.

-“Obedience to the Party is necessary for survival,” Wang said.
+“Obedience to the party is necessary for survival,” Wang said.
 “When the regime comes calling, what can you possibly do to resist?”

 WeChat is a popular communication tool in China that is also used by millions of Mandarin speakers around the globe.
 The Trump administration tried to ban the app last year, saying it posed threats to national security because it collects “vast swaths” of data on users and offers the Chinese Communist Party an avenue for censoring or distorting information.